-WHEN YOU DON’T DO A ROOT CANAL TREATMENT ON A TOOTH?
+WHEN YOU SHOULDN’T DO A ROOT CANAL TREATMENT ON A TOOTH

-There are many situations where root therapy may not possible or advised.
-Here is some of the more general reasons.
+There are many situations where a root canal treatment may not possible or advised.
+Here are some of the more general reasons:

-1- When the tooth is not predictably restorable after root canal treatment is done.
-It may be necessary to do a restorability assessment first to see if even if a tooth is root treated, would it be possible to restore and finish the tooth.
-If a tooth is deemed not restorable or has poor prognosis then alternative option of extraction may need to be considered.
+1- When the tooth is not predictably restorable after a root canal treatment is done, it may be necessary to do an assessment first to see if a tooth’s root canal is treated, whether it would be possible to restore and finish the tooth.
+If a tooth is deemed not restorable or has poor prognosis then an alternative option of extraction may need to be considered.

 2- There is no accessibility to the tooth to complete a root canal treatment.
 This is common usually with wisdom teeth.

-3- Size of an infection, its severity and the risks associated with it justifies a fast treatment such as an extraction over a root canal treatment
+3- Size of an infection, its severity and the risks associated with it, justify a fast treatment such as an extraction over a root canal treatment

-4- Patient not being able to tolerate the procedure and treatment.
+4- Patient not being able to tolerate a root canal treatment.